Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: One thing that I was thinking about during the event was about the difference between a lot of people when they set goals.
 Everyone tells you, “Okay, not only do you want to have a clear, specific goal; you want to visualize the outcome.”
 Visualization is very powerful.
 All athletes do it.
 That’s what everyone says.
-Yet, there’s a lot of behavioral science research to show that fantasizing about having achieved a goal dramatically decreases the motivation you have towards achieving the goal and also dramatically reduces the likelihood that you’ll achieve that goals.
+Yet, there’s a lot of behavioral science research to show that fantasizing about having achieved a goal dramatically decreases the motivation you have towards achieving the goal and also dramatically reduces the likelihood that you’ll achieve that goal.

 I was wondering about this: How do you square the academic research with what anecdotally is a very powerful tool?
-And then what I realized is that a lot of people — and we talked about this in the past about the difference between goals and processes, how thinking about enjoying the process is so important.
+And then what I realized is that a lot of people — and we talked about this in the past about the difference between goals and processes, how why thinking about enjoying the process is so important.
 I think this is exactly the same when you visualize your goal.
 Let me give you an example.
 Let’s say, for example, you want to climb Mt.
 Everest.

 A lot of people say, “Okay, I have a specific goal, a smart goal, a specific, measurable, assignable, realistic, time-bound.
 I want to climb Mt.
 Everest.
 I will do it by December 2nd and I will –” All that kind of stuff.
 And then they say, “Alright.
 I’m going to sit here and I’m going to picture me being on top of Mt.
 Everest.
 It’s going to be great.”
-And then the thoughts are going to back.
+And then my thoughts are going to come back.
 “I’m going to climb Mt.
 Everest.
 It’ll be so great and everyone will give me significance and life will be good.”
 And then they don’t do it.
 That’s exactly what the research shows: By thinking about having achieved your goal, you just have no more motivation to do it.

 To do it right — for example, one very powerful thing I found even for myself would be, in this case, if I wanted to climb Mt.
 Everest would be to sit and say, “Okay, I am proud, excited, and grateful having climbed Mt.
-Everest that I went.
-I had to train for 12 months and it was hard, and then I went and finally did it.
+Everest that I went – I had to train for 12 months and it was hard, and then I went and finally did it.
 It took me four days from base camp.
 It was hard.
 There were snow storms but I persevered through all of that, and I finally got to the top, and I achieved my goal.
 Now, I’m thinking about how great that feels.

 Because now, I’m not thinking about the outcome, I’m thinking about the process and I’m saying, “That is going to be a great process.”
-That provides a very powerful pull anchor to now draw you into the process and power you through what is, quite frankly, a very, very painful process, each step, climbing up that mountain.
+That provides a very powerful pull anchor to now draw you into the process and to power you through what is, quite frankly, a very, very painful process, each step, climbing up that mountain.
 Likewise, pro athletes, right?
 When runners visualize running a race, they don’t sit there and go, “Okay, I want to win the gold medal, the 400-meter sprint,” and then sit there, imagining themselves on the podium.
 Right?
 There’s no use.